junxit/us-congress-bills-111/metadata.md

 - 2010-10-26 — Committee on Veterans' Affairs.
 Reported by Senator Akaka under authority of the order of the Senate of 09/29/2010 with an amendment in the nature of a substitute.
 With written report No. 111-346.
 - 2010-10-26 — Committee on Veterans' Affairs.
 Reported by Senator Akaka under authority of the order of the Senate of 09/29/2010 with an amendment in the nature of a substitute.
 With written report No. 111-346.
 - 2010-10-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 638.
+- 2010-12-13 — Amendment SA 4802 agreed to in Senate by Unanimous Consent.
+- 2010-12-13 — Amendment SA 4802 proposed by Senator Durbin for Senator Akaka. (consideration: CR S8953-8954; text: CR S8954) To improve the bill.
+- 2010-12-13 — Measure laid before Senate by unanimous consent. (consideration: CR S8948-8960; text of measure as reported in Senate: CR S8948-8953)
+- 2010-12-13 — Passed Senate with an amendment by Unanimous Consent. (text: CR S8954-8960)
+- 2010-12-13 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S8954-8960)
+- 2010-12-13 — Senate amendment agreed to: Amendment SA 4802 agreed to in Senate by Unanimous Consent.
+- 2010-12-13 — Senate amendment proposed (on the floor): Amendment SA 4802 proposed by Senator Durbin for Senator Akaka.(consideration: CR S8953-8954; text: CR S8954)
+- 2010-12-13 — Senate amendment submitted
+- 2010-12-13 — The committee substitute as amended agreed to by Unanimous Consent.